michaeljung / Shutterstock.com

-Among the most valuable financial benefits for military servicemen and servicewomen and their family members are the education benefits.
+Among the most valuable financial perks for military servicemen and servicewomen and their family members are the education benefits.
 You can get help paying for your education while you are in the service or after you leave.
 Benefits also include tuition and educational assistance for spouses and other family members.
-As the son, daughter or spouse of a service member who has died, is missing or was permanently disabled, you also could qualify for Survivors’ and Dependents Educational Assistance (DEA).
+As the son, daughter or spouse of a service member who has died, is missing or permanently disabled, you also could qualify for Survivors’ and Dependents Educational Assistance.

 mirtmirt / Shutterstock.com

 Cellphone service companies have an array of programs for accommodating active duty military members as they deploy and return to civilian life, and the major providers offer discounts on plans for service members and family.
 Here is a sampling:

 The military not only provides spouses with access to free resources for career development and employment, but also other assistance for them to develop a career.
 For example, the Military Spouse Career Advancement Accounts (MyCAA) Scholarship provides as much as $4,000 in tuition assistance for pursuing licenses, certificates and other professional degrees.